driscoll/krutch_experiments_in_AI_1982/README.md

 ## Summary

 - Chapter 1: **KINGMOVE**, A chess king finds the shortest path between two squares on a 3x3 board
+- Chapter 2: **CHECKERS**, Play checkers against the computer
+- Chapter 3: **TF**, Pattern recognition program predicts the next character you will type
+- Chapter 4: **FETCH**, A logic program that makes deductions based on the principle of the hypothetical syllogism

 ## References